jsdotlua/react-lua/docs/api-reference/react.md

 * [`React.lazy`](#reactlazy)
 * [`React.Suspense`](#reactsuspense)

-#### Undocumented
+### Undocumented

 The `React` packages includes some features that are undocumented in React JS 17.0.1, but are present in its implementation.
 The following API members may be less stable than the features that are fully documented upstream:

 * [`React.createMutableSource`](#reactcreatemutablesource)
 * [`React.useMutableSource`](#reactusemutablesource)

-#### Unique to Roblox
+### Unique to Roblox

-`React` also exports a small collection of [Roact-exclusive APIs](#roblox-and-luau) which have no upstream equivalent.
+`React` also exports a small collection of [Lua-exclusive APIs](#roblox-and-luau) which have no upstream equivalent.
 These are designed to facilitate better integration with the Luau language and the Roblox engine functionality.

 * [`React.None`](#reactnone)
 * [`React.Event`](#reactevent)